 This annual report on Form 20-F contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which are subject to the "safe harbor" created by those sections.
-These forward-looking statements include statements regarding our financial position; our expectations concerning future operations, margins, profitability, liquidity and capital resources; our business strategy and other plans and objectives for future operations; and all other statements that are not historical facts.
+These forward-looking statements include statements regarding our financial position; our expectations concerning future operations, margins, profitability, liquidity and capital resources; our business strategy and other plans and objectives for future operations; the expected timing of the closing of the Merger; the satisfaction or waiver of any conditions to the Merger; anticipated benefits, growth opportunities and other events relating to the Merger; and all other statements that are not historical facts.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "thinks," "estimates," "seeks," "predicts," "potential," and similar expressions.
-Although we believe that these statements are based on reasonable assumptions, they are subject to numerous factors, risks and uncertainties, including, but are not limited to, those identified under "Risk Factors" and elsewhere in this annual report on Form 20-F that could cause actual results and performance to be materially different from those projected.
+Although we believe that these statements are based on reasonable assumptions, they are subject to numerous factors, risks and uncertainties, including, but are not limited to, those identified under "Risk Factors" and elsewhere in this annual report on Form 20-F and the Merger Proxy Statement that could cause actual results and performance to be materially different from those projected.
 Given these factors, risks and uncertainties, you should not place undue reliance on these forward-looking statements.
 Also, these forward-looking statements represent our estimates and assumptions only as of the date of this filing.
 Except as required by law, we assume no obligation to update these forward-looking statements, even if new information becomes available in the future.